-Market strength refers to number of your brands in top five selling category, weakness could be a saturated market or a lack of experienced people in marketing and sales.
+Market strength refers to the number of your brands in the top five selling category, weakness could be a saturated market or a lack of experienced people in marketing and sales.

 Opportunities could include legislative changes, new markets opening up or the disintegration of a market leader.

 The product needs to be positioned in the market- entry, mid or premium.
 It depends on your competition, which all buyers are likely to buy the product and at what price.

 A marketer should be able to clearly identify the target audience for its products and services.
 It should be defined in terms of demographics age, sex, family, income, lifestyle levels among others.